 Canine athletes have greater capacity of fat oxidation than humans, both during the rest and during the exercise.
-During a sled dog race, in fact, most of the energy comes from the lipids (Wikipedia), and the second comes from (Wikipedia) and as a last source comes from the (Wikipedia).
+During a sled dog race, in fact, most of the energy comes from the dietary lipids (real fat), and the second comes from glycogen and as a last source comes from the amino acids.
 Thus, a high fat content in the diet allows increasing the resistance and maximizing the production of energy.
-Rich content helps to prevent the formation of anemia induced by exercise.
+Rich protein content helps to prevent the formation of anemia induced by exercise.

 However, there are different types of competitions and it’s important to distinguish the characteristics for the right nutritional approach.

-- in the long distance races, the production of energy comes from the exploitation of total aerobic Wikipedia). (
+- in the long distance races, the production of energy comes from the exploitation of total aerobic metabolism (Wikipedia).

 - in the medium distance races or stages, the team may temporarily increase their speed (in the aerobic and anaerobic (Wikipedia) transition) and overcome their anaerobic threshold for short periods.